Skip to Content

 “It seems like a reckless move,” said Alex Anton*, an English teacher.
 “We’re facing a year that already has a lot of uncertainty, so I’m not sure why we would add to that uncertainty by ripping things up now.”

-But one assistant principal, Robert Bowes, welcomes the decision.
+But one assistant principal, Robert Bowes, said he welcomes the decision.

 “I think it’s a good thing,” he said.
 “Sometimes you have to change the way you do things.
 You can get caught in cycles of continuity.
 If there isn’t growth, then why are you staying on that same pattern?”